Dog Class: Help for Your Feisty Fido

 Starting time of each one-hour class (register for one):

 exceptions: Class #1 (seminar) is from 7:00 to 8:30 p.m.,

 and #6 (graduation) is from 7:00 to 8:00 p.m.
 Register!

 B: 7:30 to 8:30 p.m.
 Register!

 Time exceptions: Class #1 (seminar) is from 7:00 to 8:30

 p.m., and #6 (graduation) is from 7:00 to 8:00 p.m.

 Fee for working

 per dog for 6-week course (both spouses may

 attend).
-To register, click the Register link
+To register, click here.

 You may also attend just the seminar, or audit the class without your dog (see details below.)